-In bringing this issue to light and leading this collaboration of state and federal agencies, a university, and non-profit organizations, LPC is working to ensure that these issues are not minimized but rather tackled head on to safeguard the health of Squam and all its inhabitants.
+In bringing the issue of contamination in the Squam watershed to light and leading this collaboration of state and federal agencies, a university, and non-profit organizations, LPC is working to ensure that these issues are addressed to safeguard the health of Squam and all its inhabitants.
 The loons ultimately will tell us about the success of any work or remediation done on Squam.
 As indicators of the health of the aquatic environment, Squam's loons originally alerted us to the problem of contamination on Squam Lake, and they will continue to serve as sensitive barometers of contamination in the watershed.
-LPC will continue to test inviable loon eggs from failed nests on Squam.
+LPC will continue to test inviable loon eggs from failed nests on Squam for these contaminants and take a leadership role in contaminants work on Squam.
 We are determined to see that the work continues to be done in a way that is best for the loons, for the health of the Squam ecosystem, and the wildlife and people that call Squam home.